 Don’t Make These Costly Mistakes with Your Health Savings Account

-- Not considering HSA contributions can be rolled over.
-Not only can contributions for the 2014 tax year can be made until April 15, 2015, but these funds can also be used for reimbursable medical expenses incurred in 2015 and subsequent years.
-This means that someone who has incurred a large medical bill early in 2015 can essentially make two years’ worth of contributions to their HSA to pay for it, if they do so in time.
-In addition, those planning an elective medical procedure in the future can double their maximum HSA contribution before April 15 by applying it to both the 2014 and 2015 tax years.
-For 2015, individuals with self-only health insurance coverage can contribute up to $3,350 while the limit for those with family coverage is $6,650, which rose from $3,300 and $6,550 for 2014.
+- Not considering HSA retroactive reimbursement.
+Many people wonder, “Can you contribute to an HSA for prior years?”
+No. HSA funds can also be used for reimbursable medical expenses incurred in the current and subsequent years.
+This means that someone who has incurred a large medical bill can essentially make two years’ worth of contributions to their HSA to pay for it, if they do so in time.
+In addition, those planning a medical procedure in the future that is not reimbursable can double their maximum HSA contribution before the tax deadline by applying it to two tax years.
+The HSA must have been started before the expense incurred, but the funds don’t need to be contributed ahead of time.

 - Making ineligible purchases with your HSA card.
 Non-medical withdrawals from an HSA account must be reported to the IRS and are subject to tax and a 20% penalty.
 So, don’t ever use these funds for anything other than qualified healthcare purchases.
 (Sorry, no beach vacation is in the cards.)